sayanmutd/Project-DeepView/README.md

 # deepView (sandbox demo v0.0.1)
 ### *-harnessing the preventive power of cctv networks*

-Project deepView uses localized CNN, Part Affinity Field based sekeleton generation and casule CNN (ongoing) to **classify & label real-time CCTV footage** as 'Violent' or 'Non-Violent' - acting as an interface that can **detect crime in real-time** and alert law enforcement authorities.
+Project deepView uses localized CNN, Part Affinity Field based sekeleton generation and capsule CNN (ongoing) to **classify & label real-time CCTV footage** as 'Violent' or 'Non-Violent' - acting as an interface that can **detect crime in real-time** and alert law enforcement authorities.

 ## Latest release:
 Please check out our [releases section](https://github.com/rishavr/deepview/releases) to download the v0.0.1 release of the demo.